-Oregon is making modifications to existing eligibility and enrollment systems and Medicaid Management Information System (MMIS) to enable Eligibility determination for OHP Bridge to occur alongside existing Medicaid eligibility determinations beginning July 1, 2024.
-Once system changes are fully implemented on June 26th, , all applicants will be simultaneously evaluated for eligibility for Medicaid, OHP Bridge (BHP), and state-funded coverage options.
+Oregon made modifications to existing eligibility and enrollment systems and Medicaid Management Information System (MMIS) to enable Eligibility determination for OHP Bridge to occur alongside existing Medicaid eligibility determinations beginning July 1, 2024.
+Since these system changes were made, all applicants are now simultaneously evaluated for eligibility for Medicaid, OHP Bridge (BHP), and state-funded coverage options.